toeverything/blocksuite/README.md

 ## Introduction

 BlockSuite was created initially for [AFFiNE](https://github.com/toeverything/AFFiNE), an open source knowledge base that attempts to combine the best of Notion and Miro altogether.
-In reaching such a challenging goal, we found that based on recent tech breakthroughs, we actually don't have to manage all editable content inside a monolith `contenteditable` container as in traditional rich text editors. **Instead, based on BlockSuite, regardless of a TodoMVC, a dashboard, or a block-based knowledge base that supports multi-user collaboration, they can all be modeled into regular UI components and rendered to standard DOM, sharing the same object model and mental model**.
+In reaching such a challenging goal, we found that based on recent tech breakthroughs, we actually don't have to manage all editable content inside a monolith `contenteditable` container like traditional rich text editors. **Instead, based on BlockSuite, regardless of a TodoMVC, a dashboard, or a block-based knowledge base that supports multi-user collaboration, they can all be modeled into regular UI components and rendered to standard DOM, sharing the same object model and mental model**.

 BlockSuite provides a toolset for assembling collaborative applications: